 In summary, the current framework, while sufficient for the C-UAS fight in the late-2010s and early 2020s, will likely be outpaced by emerging drone technologies in the coming decades.
 More specifically, when drone swarms become more readily available, they will increasingly be a threat to critical infrastructure and military installations.
-The proposed ground-to-air C-UAS systems under development by Northrup Grumman (Northrup Grumman, 2020) and other defense industrial base companies may be necessary additions for the high-end C-UAS fight.
+The proposed ground-to-air C-UAS systems under development by Northrup Grumman (2020) and other defense industrial base companies may be necessary additions for the high-end C-UAS fight.
 However, there are inherent technical limitations to overcome using terrestrial systems, creating an opportunity to use UASs as aerial interdiction platforms.
+Designers of aerial C-UAS systems should focus on the technological advancements of the past three decades and develop low-size, weight, and power (SWaP) EW and cyber-attack techniques for UAS mitigation.
+While we recognize (and Table 2 represents) the limitations with UASs as stand-in EW and cyber-attack platforms, these aerial systems offer flexibility and maneuverability on the battlefield with a targeted interdiction to overcome the limitations of ground-based technologies.
+Finally, the lack of interference from telephone poles, trees, and buildings affords aerial systems the ability to extend the operational range of non-kinetic countermeasures.
+With an aerial variant, this operational range is only limited by the output power of the transmitting C-UAS device, which can be varied by using host power or its own power source.

-Future Systems Future C-UAS Pros Future C-UAS Cons Ground to Air AFRL NINJA MADIS/FWS Inter-Networked Systems mmWave Directed Energy Reliability, Fully Funded Mobility Small Form Factor Handheld Bulky High-Power Consumption Easily Disrupted BBN Jamming Only Air to Air Autonomous Stand-in Hijackers Cryptographic Protocol Attacks DDoS Attacks Stand-in GNSS Jammers Stand-in RF Jammers Usurp Control of Target Precision Effective against Swarms Easier to Implement Close Proximity to Target Requires Target RE Requires Target Profile Spreading Complexity Attack Profile Modification Potential Communication Fratricide
+•• Future Systems Future C-UAS Pros Future C-UAS Cons Ground to Air AFRL NINJA Reliability, Fully Funded Bulky MADIS/FWS Mobility High-Power Consumption Inter-Networked Systems Small Form Factor Easily Disrupted mmWave Directed Energy Handheld BBN Jamming Only Air to Air Autonomous Stand-in Hijackers Usurp Control of Target Requires Target RE Cryptographic Protocol Attacks Precision Requires Target Profile DDoS Attacks Effective against Swarms Spreading Complexity Stand-in GNSS Jammers Easier to Implement Attack Profile Modification Stand-in RF Jammers Close Proximity to Target Potential Communication Fratricide